BLOG UPDATE: Real Networks is thrilled to announce RealTimes. Read all about the exciting new product features of RealTimes.

 Two contradictory trends are happening in video.
-On the one hand, we spend a lot of money and effort making our living rooms seem more like movie theaters — all anchored by a large high-definition television, of course.
+On the one hand, we spend a lot of money and effort to make our living rooms seem more like movie theaters — all anchored by a large high-definition television, of course.

 On the flip side is mobile video, in which we watch movies on screens smaller than old analog portable TVs.
 It’s a matter of convenience.
 Whether you’re commuting, stuck in an airport, or trapped at a function with your in-laws, sometimes you need to escape with a movie, and your phone is the only device available.
 Fortunately, there are plenty of options for mobile movie watching.

 MOBILE PHONE MOVIES: STREAMING SERVICES AT YOUR FINGERTIPS